symfony/symfony-docs/book/part10.rst

 The HttpKernel Component: HttpKernelInterface
 =============================================

-In the conclusion of the second part of this series, I've talked about one great benefit of using the Symfony2 components: the *interoperability* between all frameworks and applications using them.
+In the conclusion of the second chapter of this book, I've talked about one great benefit of using the Symfony2 components: the *interoperability* between all frameworks and applications using them.
 Let's do a big step towards this goal by making our framework implement ``HttpKernelInterface``::